fenago/Grokking-Deep-Learning/Lab_9.md

 short-term memory network (LSTM).
 But first, make sure you can sit down and (from memory) code a working linear RNN that converges.
 The dynamics and control flow of these networks can be a bit daunting, and the complexity is about to jump by quite a bit.
-Before moving on, become comfortable with what you’ve learned in this chapter.
+Before moving on, become comfortable with what you’ve learned in this lab.
 And with that, let’s dive into LSTMs!